Anonymous bitcoin and crypto exchanges are rare these days but there are couple of them out there that are still working and worth mentioning.

-To support such demands, some companies allow you to use their services without verifying your identity.
+To support such demands, some companies allow you to use their services a without verifying your identity.
 This means that no personal details need to be provided during registration.

 Anonymous Bitcoin exchanges are great for people who want to enhance their anonymity when they interact with the Bitcoin network, because in most of the cases you just need to provide an email and a password and you can trade instantly.